Database Explorer

 $author->related('book', 'translator_id'); // two arguments

-Explorer can automatically detect the correct linking column based on the name of the parent table.
-In this case, it links via
+Explorer can automatically detect the correct joining column based on the name of the parent table.
+In this case, it joins via

 the book.author_id